awsdocs/amazon-eks-user-guide/doc_source/eks-outposts-self-managed-nodes.md

    + **KeyName**: Enter the name of an Amazon EC2 SSH key pair that you can use to connect using SSH into your nodes with after they launch\.
 If you don't already have an Amazon EC2 key pair, you can create one in the AWS Management Console\.
 For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 **Note**
 If you don't provide a key pair here, the AWS CloudFormation stack creation fails\.
    + **BootstrapArguments**: There are several optional arguments that you can pass to your nodes\.
 For more information, view the [bootstrap script usage information](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh) on GitHub\.
-If you’re adding nodes to a cluster that doesn’t have an ingress and egress internet connection \(also known as private clusters\), then you must provide the following bootstrap arguments \(as a single line\)\.
+If you're adding nodes to a cluster that doesn't have an ingress and egress internet connection \(also known as private clusters\), then you must provide the following bootstrap arguments \(as a single line\)\.

      ```
      --b64-cluster-ca ${CLUSTER_CA} --apiserver-endpoint https://${APISERVER_ENDPOINT} --enable-local-outpost true --container-runtime containerd --cluster-id ${CLUSTER_ID}